Xenophobia in South Africa: Operation Dudula

-Reports of harassment of immigrant traders in Soweto and Johannesburg by a group dubbed "Operation Dudula" (meaning: "to push" in isiZulu) began emerging in mid-January 2022.
+Reports of harassment of immigrant traders in Soweto and Johannesburg by a group dubbed "Operation Dudula" (meaning: "to push" or "to remove by force" in isiZulu) began emerging in mid-January 2022.
 This was preceded by a social media campaign in June 2020 calling for action against immigrants under the Operation Dudula banner.
 The Tsietsi Mashinini Centre in Soweto, a known refuge for refugees and foreign nationals, was raided by supporters of Operation Dudula on 6 February 2022.
 On 12 and 13 February 2022 residents of Soweto and Alexandra marched to Hillbrow and Orange Grove under the Operation Dudula banner to forcibly remove foreigners claiming that undocumented foreign nationals were responsible for rising levels of crimes and immoral activity such as drug dealing and prostitution.
 High rates of unemployment and lack of economic opportunities for South African nationals were also cited as grievances by the group.
 Police forcibly dispersed the Operation Dudula marchers which resulted in clashes between the two groups.
-Representatives of Operation Dudula denied that their movement was xenophobic despite their stated aim to unilaterally forcibly evict illegal foreigners from South Africa.